lthievenaz-keeper/pam_import/README.md

 - The import generates a PAM configuration with all features enabled (that can be enabled with Commander).
 This can be edited after the import is complete.
 - The import shares the user shared folders to your KSM app with can-edit permissions.
 This can be edited after the import is complete.

+## Debugging

+To toggle the display of Debug statements during the import, change the `DEBUG` constant at the beginning of the Python file.

 ___
 ## CSV Format